Must see

 Visitors can find large numbers of resident groupers, blue parrotfish, dog snappers hiding among the luscious soft corals that now decorate the superstructure, as well as lobsters, crabs, lots of garden eels and large green moray under port bow.

-Reviews about El Aguila - Wreck
+When to go diving in El Aguila - Wreck